afroisalreadyinu/real-world-haskell-chapter-10/readme.md

-So whatever `ParseState` it is given (`s` in the encapsulated lambda), identity will return whatever it was initialized with and the `ParseState` in a tuple.
-This parsing element will be used in a sample parser in this chapter.
+So whatever `ParseState` it is given (`s` in the encapsulated lambda), identity will return whatever it was initialized with and the `ParseState` in a tuple. `identity` does not look particularly useful here, but we will see how it is put to use later, in combination with parser chaining and functors.

 Parsing a file involves reading data from the `ByteString` and increasing the offset by the number of bytes read.
 Increasing the